AlexandraVovc/UnixFinalProject/INSTALL.md

   - Choose plan (Basic, Regular with SSD, $5/mo);
   - Choose a datacenter region (the is the closest to your location);
   - Authentication.
 3. The droplet has been created.
+You can view the IP address on your project's main page.

+## Log in your newly created VPS service
+1. Open Terminal.
+2.